jacklinquan/usb4a/README.md

 android.res_xml = manifest/device_filter.xml
 ```

-Thats it, build the app and deploy it, everything should work now
+That's it, build the app and deploy it, everything should work now.

+## Change log
+### Version 0.3.0
+Since Android API Version >= 31 (Android 12),
+it requires that one of FLAG_IMMUTABLE or FLAG_MUTABLE be specified when creating a PendingIntent.
+Some code is modified to meet this requirement.
+Thank [vgrimaldi848](https://github.com/vgrimaldi848) for reporting the issue and suggesting the solution.
+Thank [troscianko](https://github.com/troscianko) for testing the code with Android 12 devices.

+### Version 0.2.0
+Service context is added so that the app can run in background.
+Thank [rambo](https://github.com/rambo) for adding service context support to the package.

+### Version 0.1.0
+Initial release.